-(1) Mr. Jakins became a member of our board of directors in May 2014.
+(1) Mr. Bailey became a member of our board of directors in September 2015.

-During 2014, we paid our member directors a fee of \$1,200 per board meeting and \$800 per day for attending committee meetings, other meetings, or other official business approved by the chairman of the board of directors.
-Member directors are paid \$600 per day for attending the annual meeting of members and member advisory board meetings.
+During 2015, we paid our member directors a fee of \$1,200 per board meeting and \$800 per day for attending committee meetings, other meetings, or other official business approved by the chairman of the board of directors.
+Member directors are paid \$600 per day for attending the annual meeting of members and member advisory board meetings and \$300 per day for participation by video conference for a meeting of the advisory board.
 Our outside director was paid a fee of \$5,500 per board meeting for four meetings a year and a fee of \$1,000 per board meeting for the remaining other board meetings held during the year.
 Our outside director was also paid \$1,000 per day for attending committee meetings, annual meetings of the members or other official business.
 In addition, we reimburse all directors for out-of-pocket expenses incurred in attending a meeting.
 All directors are paid \$100 per day when participating in meetings by conference call.
 The chairman of the board of directors is paid an additional 20% of his director's fee per board meeting for time involved in preparing for the meetings.
 The audit committee financial expert is paid an additional \$400 per audit committee meeting for the time involved in fulfilling that role.
+If more than one meeting is held the same day, only one day's per diem is paid.
 Neither our outside director nor member directors receive any perquisites or other personal benefits from us.